gingerbeardman/gingerbeardman.github.io/_pages/support.md

 ---

 <br>
-You can show your appreciation of the blog or any of the posts using, pay what you want:
+You can show your appreciation of a post, or the blog, using the links below, pay what you want:
 - [PayPal]({{ site.donate.paypalme }}) (one-off donation)
 - [Stripe]({{ site.donate.stripe }}) (one-off donation)
 - [Ko-fi](https://ko-fi.com/gingerbeardman) (one-off/recurring)